silvinor/www/_posts/2026-08-20-take-me-as-i-am.md

 But look at what the protection actually produced.
 I did not learn *the world is unfair and I will need strategies.* I learned *there is something wrong with me, the people who love me can see it, and their job is to keep it hidden.* You did not equip me against the world's judgement.
 You moved it inside, into the one place I could not get away from it, in the voice of the person whose opinion mattered most.

 And now I am fifty-four.
+And I still get told to stop - sometimes not in words, instead with a frown, or a turned back.

-Wait here ... just a moment.
+Pause here ... just a moment.
 Because this is the part that invalidates that boy's scolding.
 I am not a child being prepared for anything.
-I led teams for thirty years.
+I held jobs for over thirty years.
 I have raised children of my own.
 And I am still told to stop - at a table, in a meeting, in a room full of people who have known me for years.

 Whatever that is, it is not preparation.
 There is nothing left to prepare me for.
 The lesson was delivered, I sat through it for five decades, I can recite it back to you.
 So what is being asked for now is something simpler and older than protection, and I think it always was: *do not do that where I can see it.*